 The noise you’ll hear is limited to the odd motorbike going by and birds chirping.
 This is great until someone starts smoking, which is a total deal-breaker for me.

-As with the other Punspace location, the daily rate includes a login for one device only.
+As with the other Punspace locations, the daily rate includes a login for one device only.
 If you have multiple devices (phones, tablet, laptop), you can only connect one unless you use a piece of software like Connectify (Windows).

 Clientèle seems to be almost exclusively Western.
 No-one talked in the 2.5 hours that I was there.
 No-one.
 There are nice bathrooms downstairs.